MisterD66/TonieboxRenamePowershell/README.md

 # TonieboxRenamePowershell
-Script to rename the Toniebox Files
+just a small script to rename the OGG files output by TeddyBench.